 Asthma affects about 25 million people in the U.S., according to the National Heart Lung and Blood Institute (NHLBI).
-Cluttered homes offer more places for dust to collect and dust is a major aggravating factor for people with asthma.
-Eliminating clutter helps to improve the air quality within a home to make it safer for children and adults suffering from asthma.
+Cluttered homes offer more places for dust to collect, and dust is a major aggravating factor for people with asthma.
+Eliminating clutter helps to improve the air quality within a home, making it safer for children and adults suffering from asthma.

-Have you ever spent a half-hour searching for your keys or some paperwork you needed for work?
-Be honest; most of us have.
-A clutter-free home helps reduce time spent searching and digging through stuff to find “other stuff”.
+Have you ever spent half an hour searching for your keys or some paperwork you needed for work?
+Be honest—most of us have.
+A clutter-free home helps reduce time spent searching and digging through stuff to find other stuff.
 In this way, decluttering your home can help boost your overall productivity and save you time.

 Decluttering your home is the least expensive way to increase its value.
 The real estate experts at HomeGain surveyed hundreds of realtors across the U.S., and the number one most recommended way to boost the value of a home quickly was decluttering.

 An incredible 99 percent of agents recommend decluttering prior to selling a home, and studies show a 600 to 800 percent return on investment (ROI) when cleaning out a house.

 If you’re in the market to sell your home, cleaning and decluttering can help it sell much faster.
 According to StagedHomes.com, 94 percent of clean and organized homes staged correctly sell in 29 days or less, compared to 145 days for cluttered, messy homes.

 By keeping your home clutter-free, it will save you loads of time not having to do a massive cleanout before your home hits the real estate market.